astrskai/astrsk-ai-docs/docs/provider/connect-providers.md

 Most providers require an API Key for connection.
 You will typically find an input field in the provider setup dialog where you can paste your key.

-![API Key Input Field](./images/api-key-input.png) *[Image placeholder: Shows an input field for an API key in the provider connection dialog.]*
+![API Key Input Field](./images/api-key-input.png)

 ## Obtaining API Keys